axibase/axibase-charts/syntax/udf.md

 ### Loading from Local Server

-If the URL path is relative, the database loads the function file from the `/portal/resource/scripts/{file_name}` path on the current server.
+If the URL path is relative, the base directory is `/portal/resource/`.

 Example: